JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 ![Strategy_Execution](https://github.com/JORDANGAMBA99/Data-Science-Projects/blob/df271df50aaf8401b101ede08858a3b4920704e5/Building%20a%20trading%20AI%20bot/Strategy_Execution.jpg)

 ##### 4 .
 Natural Language Queries
+- It refer to using everyday, human language to ask questions or retrieve information from a database, search engine, or system, without requiring complex programming or query syntax.
 - Users can ask questions like, "What is the impact of inflation on tech stocks?" or "Which sectors are showing bullish momentum?" and the LangChain model can provide specific price points of when to buy and sell by analyzing historical data, news, or predefined metrics.

 ![System_prompt](https://github.com/JORDANGAMBA99/Data-Science-Projects/blob/b1a4dc13c445eea8c9490cd40fea7ab43407ba45/Building%20a%20trading%20AI%20bot/System%20prompt.jpg)